CFSAN-Biostatistics/snp-pipeline/docs/reproducible.rst

 Correct Results
 ===============

-As we have constructed out pipeline, we have found problems both in our own software and in the various packages we use.
+As we have constructed our pipeline, we have found problems both in our own software and in the various packages we use.
 To this point we have found two problems worth mentioning here.

 **SAMtools first and last base SNPs not called**

 TODO

-**SAMtools snp pileup difference from genome-wide pileup** TODO
+**SAMtools snp pileup difference from genome-wide pileup**

+An important processing step in the SNP Pipeline is creation of a pileup file per sample containing read pileups at the positions where snps were called in *any* of the samples.
+This pileup file should be a subset of the genome-wide pileup for each sample.
+However, the SAMtools software does not generate pileup records exactly matching the genome-wide pileup when given a list of positions for which the pileup should be generated.
+The differences are particularly evident at the first few snp positions and cause missing values in the SNP matrix.
+To work around this problem, the SNP Pipeline internally extracts the desired pileup records from the genome-wide pileup.

 Test Data Sets
 ==============